brandikun/BitcoinAlertDemo/README.md

 # BitcoinAlertDemo
-Get bitcoin spot price for Coindesk API using Gson and send email alerts using JavaMail and SMTP
+Get bitcoin spot price from the Coindesk API using Gson library and send email alerts using JavaMail and SMTP.

 Simple tool I created to learn Maven, parsing "nested" JSON using Gson, and JavaMail/SMTP authentication.